 These cocktail umbrella door wreaths are embarrassingly easy to make.
 But I’ll take easy over hard any day, right?
 So here are the insanely easy instructions…

 1. Stick the cocktail umbrellas into the styrofoam wreath.

 Aaaannnnd, that’s it.
 How’s that for easiest DIY project EVER?!
-I will give you a couple tips, just so I feel better about posting something this simple…so indulge me:
+I will give you a couple of tips, just so I feel better about posting something this simple…so indulge me:

 - remember that this will hang on a flat surface, so don’t insert umbrellas where they will cross over the side plane of the wreath, otherwise, those umbrellas will get crushed, and your wreath will hang funny.